-In this article, we will see why your emails are being delivered to the spam folder.
+In this article, we will see why some emails are being delivered to the spam folder.
 Spam folders are a good way for webmail users to avoid having their inbox constantly overflooded with irrelevant emails.
-But for email marketers, the spam folder can become a pretty critical barrier to achieve their goals, because an email that lands in spam is most often never opened by the intended recipient. 😔
+But for email marketers, the spam folder can become a pretty critical barrier to achieve their goals, because an email that lands in spam is most often never opened by the intended recipient.

 So how to avoid this?

 Each webmail is responsible for the placement of incoming messages either in the inbox or in the spam folder.
 They base their judgment on several factors, and each webmail follows its own rules.
 So if your emails are landing in spam on Outlook, they may not land in spam on Yahoo or on Gmail.

 Also, if you notice that some of your emails are landing in spam on a specific destination, it doesn’t necessarily mean that the same email will land in spam for 100% of your contacts with the same domain name.
 Webmails often adapt their judgment based on the past history of users with a specific brand.

 Online reputation and/or sending reputation certainly is the number one thing to focus on to avoid the spam folder.
 If your sending domain is known to have sent spam in the past, your chances of making it to the inbox will be fairly small.
 On the other hand, if you have used your domain to send quality emails for a long time, you’re much more likely to have your emails delivered to your recipient’s inbox.